-We are a leading human capital management ("HCM") software and services company, offering integrated solutions for human resources ("HR"), payroll, benefits, and insurance services for small- to medium-sized businesses.
-We offer a comprehensive portfolio of technology solutions and services, supported by HR and compliance expertise, that help our clients address the evolving challenges of HR.
-Our purpose is to allow our customers the freedom to succeed.
-The workplace is evolving, and we lead the way by making complex HR, payroll, and benefits simple for our clients.
+We are a leading provider of human capital management ("HCM") solutions for human resources ("HR"), payroll, benefits, and insurance for small- to medium-sized businesses and their employees across the U.S. and parts of Europe.
+We offer a comprehensive portfolio of HCM technology and HR advisory solutions that help our clients navigate the evolving challenges of HR.

-Paychex incorporated in Delaware in 1979 and has a fiscal year that ends May 31st.
+Paychex was incorporated in Delaware in 1979 and has a fiscal year that ends May 31st.
 We maintain our corporate headquarters in Rochester, New York, and serve clients throughout the U.S. and parts of Europe.
-As of May 31, 2022, we served greater than 730,000 payroll and PEO clients.
+As of May 31, 2023, we served approximately 740,000 payroll and PEO clients.

 For any organization, a key function is effective HCM, which requires both resources and expertise.
 Organizations are faced with complex and ever-changing requirements, including diverse and complicated federal, state, and local regulations across multiple jurisdictions.
 In addition, the workplace is rapidly changing as employees increasingly become mobile, work remotely, and expect a user experience similar to consumer-oriented applications.
-We focus on helping small- to medium-sized businesses who do not have the resources or expertise to adapt to the constantly evolving environment.
+We specialize in helping small- to medium-sized businesses who do not have the resources or expertise to adapt to the constantly evolving environment.

-Paychex offers a wide range of solutions - including fully outsourced HR, HCM software, payroll processing, retirement and insurance solutions - allowing us to customize our offering to the client's business, whether it is small or large, simple, or complex.
+Paychex offers a wide range of solutions - including HR outsourcing, HCM technology, payroll processing, retirement and insurance solutions - allowing us to customize our offering to the client's business, whether it is small or large, simple or complex.
 We believe that we have the breadth of solutions to cover the spectrum of the employee life cycle, but we also allow integration with some of the most popular HR, accounting, point-of-sale, and productivity applications on the market today.

 Our comprehensive solutions allow our clients to manage their workforces effectively from hire to retire.
-We provide leading-edge HCM technology solutions, coupled with human expertise, to make complex HR, payroll, and benefits issues simple for our clients.
+We provide leading-edge HCM technology, coupled with human expertise, to make complex HR, payroll, and benefits issues simple for our clients.
 The key features of our solutions are:

-- •Comprehensive cloud-based platform optimized to meet the HR and payroll needs of small- and medium-sized organizations; - •Streamlined workforce management that combines technology with flexible service options; - •Modern, mobile, and intuitive user experience and self-service capabilities; - •Scalable and customizable platform that allows clients the ability to add services as they grow; - •Software as a service, or "SaaS", delivery model that reduces total cost of ownership for our clients; and - •Expertise in HR and payroll with our technology backed by over 200 compliance experts and more than 700 HR business professionals.
+- •Comprehensive cloud-based platform optimized to meet the HR and payroll needs of small- and medium-sized organizations; - •Streamlined workforce management that combines technology with flexible support options; - •Modern, mobile, and intuitive user experience and self-service capabilities; - •Scalable and customizable platform that allows clients the ability to add services as they grow; - •Software as a service, or "SaaS", delivery model that reduces total cost of ownership for our clients; and - •Expertise in HR and payroll with our technology backed by over 250 compliance experts and approximately 700 HR business professionals.

 We market our solutions through our direct and virtual sales forces which are supported by various corporate lead generation and marketing initiatives.
 Over 50% of our revenues are gained from our services beyond payroll processing.
-We focus on providing an industry-leading client experience.